“The Left Hand of Darkness”

 Ursula K. LeGuinn

-The central dilemma of science fiction is the author's ability to convey how people might behave in outlandish situations.
+The central dilemma of science fiction is the author's ability to convey how people might behave in unprecedented situations.
 Most fail.
-But, readers are generally willing to settle for clever set design.
+Readers often settle for clever set design.

 In “The Left Hand of Darkness,” Ursula K. LeGuin apparently started with believable people, then poured their personalities into a spectacular setting.
 She also sticks to the rules of good storytelling.
 The book meets the genre's “What if ...” criteria without lapsing into gimmickry.